OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/22 February 2010.md

 ## Books, Research, and Cultural Commentary

-- Question about ancient agriculture points back to earlier Cs material and Laura's writings.
 - Earlier civilizations did not practice agriculture as we know it.
 - Cereal-based diets have negatively influenced humanity.
 - **Techno-spiritual** capability allowed for materializing one's own food in earlier times.